Massachusetts-Host-Microbiome-Center/nmr-cdiff/TUTORIAL.md

 ### Installing the dependencies

-Make sure all requirements are satisfied in the "Installation" and "Dependencies" sections of [README.md](README.md):
+Make sure all requirements are satisfied in the "Installation" and "Dependencies" sections of [README.md](README.md).
+A c-shell environment (csh/tcsh) must be activated when installing NMRPipe and working with `process.py`:
 1. Install [NMRPipe](https://www.ibbr.umd.edu/nmrpipe/install.html).
 On a Mac, the installation process should look something like this:
     ```
+    csh
     cd
     mkdir nmr
     cd nmr